KeithAtherton/Blog/content/posts/2023-07-21-power-platform-certifications.md

 Want to learn about Microsoft Power Platform Certifications but don't know where to start?
 Here are some tips!

-Note: All information and screenshots are correct at time of writing but may be different in future as Microsoft certifications are subject to change (and often do!).
+Note: All information and screenshots are correct at time of writing but may be different in future as Microsoft certifications are subject to change (and often do!)

 ## Which Power Platform-related certifications are available?